 “I would encourage any family to consider Adult Day Services as an alternative to in home nursing care.
 My hat is off to these wonderful people.”

-The program serves families from eight counties of East Tennessee including, Carter, Greene, Sullivan, Washington and Unicoi.
+The program serves families from Carter, Greene, Sullivan, Washington and Unicoi Counties.
 ADS provides wheelchair accessible transportation as well.
 Nutritious breakfast, snacks and lunch are also provided each day.

-Funding sources include TN Department of Human Services, City of Johnson City, Community Development Block Grant, United Way, City and County Governments, Medicaid Waiver Funds, Private Pay, Community Contributions and fundraising activities.
+Funding sources include TN Department of Human Services, City of Johnson City, Social Services Block Grant, Veteran's Administration, United Way, City and County Governments, Medicaid Waiver Funds, Private Pay, Community Contributions and fundraising activities.

 ADS is located at 603 Bert Street, Johnson City, in the old Keystone School.
 We encourage you to visit our facility at any time.
 We also encourage you to share your time with our clients and volunteer!
 Please call 423.928.8855 for more information.